-StrengthsFinder started when Donald O. Clifton, Ph.D., Father of Strengths Psychology, along with Tom Rath and a team of scientists at Gallup created the online StrengthsFinder assessment in 1998.
+In 1992, Dr. Clifton co-authored a book titled “Soar with Your Strengths,” which led to the creation of the StrengthFinder assessment tool that he developed with his grandson Tom Rath and a team of scientists at Gallup in 1999.
+The first year the tool was available, 18,763 people took the assessment.
 In 2004, the assessment's name was formally changed to “Clifton StrengthsFinder” in honor of its chief designer.

 In 2007, building on the initial assessment and language from StrengthsFinder, a new edition of the assessment and program was released, entitled “StrengthsFinder 2.0.”
-This version that is currently in use includes 34 themes (or strengths).
+The career assessment tool, which was rebranded again as CliftonStrengths in 2015, includes 34 themes (or strengths).

 How Your Strengths Are Determined

+If one of your 34 strengths is discipline, that means your world needs to be predictable, ordered, and planned.
 You instinctively impose structure on your world, set up routines, and focus on timelines and deadlines.
-The assessment then gives you ideas for working with others with the Discipline strength and ideas for action.
+The assessment then gives you ideas for working with others with the discipline strength and ideas for action.

 Why Working Toward Your Strengths Is Important